-7 First- and second-line drug susceptibility testing for Mycobacterium tuberculosis complex
+7 Phenotypic-based antimicrobial susceptibility testing for Mycobacterium tuberculosis complex

-The main objectives of drug susceptibility testing are to improve individual treatment management of tuberculosis cases and drug-resistance surveillance at the level of a hospital, city, region, or country.
-The chapter describes three different methods for drug susceptibility testing of first- and second-line drugs on solid and liquid media.
+The main objectives of phenotypic-based antimicrobial susceptibility testing are to improve individual treatment management of TB cases and drug-resistance surveillance at the level of a hospital, city, region, or country.
+The chapter describes the methods for phenotypic antimicrobial susceptibility testing (AST) for Mycobacterium tuberculosis and other members of the M. tuberculosis complex (MTBC), as well as the EUCAST reference method for minimum inhibitory concentration (MIC) determination.